cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 credentials can only be done with knowledge of the client password.
 In the second stage, a client uses its password to recover those credentials and subsequently uses them as input to an AKE protocol.
-This stage has additional mechanisms to prevent an active attacker from interacting with the server to enumerate clients registered via the first phase.
-Servers can use this mechanism to safeguard registered clients; see {{preventing-client-enumeration}} for more discussion.
+This stage has additional mechanisms to prevent an active attacker from interacting with the server to guess or confirm clients registered via the first phase.
+Servers can use this mechanism to safeguard registered clients against this type of enumeration attack; see
+{{preventing-client-enumeration}} for more discussion.

 The name OPAQUE is a homonym of O-PAKE where O is for Oblivious.
 The name OPAKE was taken.